indiqusdocs/stpi/docs/Networking/NATGateways/PortForwardingforVMviaVNF.md

 The following steps guide you through locating and selecting your NAT Gateway from the dashboard:

 1. Navigate to the **Networking > NAT Gateways** section from the Ananta cloud dashboard.
-2. Select the appropriate NAT Gateway (for example ACP-E244-1- Gaurav-Test_ISOLATED_NETWORK) associated with your VNF.
+2. Select the appropriate NAT Gateway (for example, ACP-E244-1- Gaurav-Test_ISOLATED_NETWORK) associated with your VNF.
 ![gatewaynet](img/gatewaynet.png)
 ## Reviewing Configuration